asmuth/brokerd/protocol.md

 if a client detects message loss, it must send a request for the missing message(s) to the backbone, which will round-robin forward it to another client that responds directly to the requester.

+all messages are delivered via UDP and use network byte order / big endian.